IVSoftware/CheckboxTest/README.md

 ___

-Step Two, use the iterator to obtrin the controls you want to manipulate and "do whatever you want".
+**Step Two**, use the iterator to obtain the controls you want to manipulate and "do whatever you want".

 _THIS IS JUST AN EXAMPLE.
 You may find that you need to play around with it._